Bare Metal Restore

 3. Select Infrascale Baremetal Recovery.

-4. The Infrascale logo will appear.
-Wait for the boot process to be completed.
+4. When the Infrascale logo appears, wait for the boot process to complete

-5. Once the Bare Metal Restore application is started, select the target disks to which the restore should be performed and click Next.
+5. Once the Bare Metal Restore application starts, select the target disks for the restore and click Next.

-1. In the list of available appliances, select the appliance you want to restore from and click Next.
+1. If Infrascale Appliance is selected, a list of available appliances is displayed.
+Select the appliance you want to restore from and click Next.

 If the system does not show any appliances on the list, click Rescan Network to automatically detect appliances available on the network.